Samanmardani/StarJourney2025/README.md

 Commit 47: Wrapping up this batch soon! 📦
 Commit 48: So close to 50 commits! ⏳
-Commit 49: Penultimate commit of this batch! 🏁
+Commit 49: Penultimate commit of this batch! 🏁 ommit 50: Finished 50 new commits! 🎊 Congrats!